intellij-rust/intellij-rust/CONTRIBUTING.md

 holds rust files which are used as fixtures.
 Most tests are fixture driven: they read the rust file named as the test itself, execute some action and check result.

-We also include [CTRS](https://github.com/brson/ctrs) as a submodule and use it to test the parser.
-We also download source code of the Rust standard library to check that it is resolved correctly.
+We also use Rust compiler and standard library as data in our test suite.
+They are downloaded automatically by gradle.

 The test suite can be run by launching: